Best Warhammer 40k starter set 2026: Armageddon packs $1,137 in value for $299. Compare Leviathan, Combat Patrol, Starter Set & Intro by real savings

 Bottom line:

-Notably, this is harder to find but has the highest value among them all.
+Notably, this 10th Edition launch box is harder to find but still has one of the highest values of any older starter.
 If you can find this anywhere near the original price, you should probably buy it.
-The problem is that most listings are not anywhere near the original price anymore.
+The problem is that most listings are not anywhere near the original price anymore, especially now that Armageddon has taken over the “newest edition launch” slot.

 Leviathan Price Sanity Check (What We’d Pay in 2026)